 If you want information about deafblindness , available programs and resources, or to set up a presentation or training, just call or email Elizabeth Spiers, DeafBlind Program Director.

 If you want assistance in getting technology, equipment or other specific services from DBVI in relation to your vision and hearing loss, you first need to have a case open with a DBVI rehabilitation teacher, vocational rehabilitation teacher or education services coordinator.
 DBVI staff can refer you to DeafBlind Services for assistance.
 If you do not have a case open with DBVI, you can contact your regional DBVI office and talk to an intake specialist for more information.

 How can I get services from DBVI?

 Contact your regional office (listed elsewhere on this website) and talk to an intake specialist.
-The intake specialist can tell you how to open a case with DBVI and help you determine what services (vocational rehabilitation, rehabilitation teaching or education services) can best meet your needs.
+The intake specialist can tell you how to open a case with DBVI and help you determine what services (Vocational Rehabilitation, Rehabilitation Teaching / Independent Living or Education Services) can best meet your needs.
 You can refer yourself, or be referred to DBVI by an eye doctor, family members, friends, or public/private agencies.

 I am deafblind and want to meet other deafblind people in Virginia.
 How can I meet them?

 Virginia has two consumer organizations of, by and for deafblind people.
 One is the Virginia Association of the DeafBlind (VADB).
 Members meet once a year in the fall in Richmond, and board members meet three times a year.
 To find out more information about VADB, send an email to firstname.lastname@example.org or visit them online, www.vadeafblind.org.

 The other is the Metro Washington Association of the Deaf-Blind, which meets in the metropolitan Washington, DC area.
 Several members are from Northern Virginia.
 For more information, go to http://www.mwadb.org.

 My child is deafblind.
 What services can you provide for her?